rosano/hyperdraft/README.md

 _Turn your text notes into a website_

 <a href="https://hyperdraft.rosano.ca">Hyperdraft</a> helps you organize your thinking with text notes, and makes it simple to turn them into a website.
 Inspired by modeless and keyboard-centric [Notational Velocity](http://notational.net/) it lets you quickly and easily network your ideas via a simple double-bracket syntax.
 Use it for ideas, todo lists, brainstorming, recipes, reading notes, journaling, or anything involving writing.
+Read the <a href="https://hyperdraft.rosano.ca">guide</a> for more details.

 <a href="https://hyperdraft.rosano.ca/write"><img alt="Open app" src="http://rosano.s3.amazonaws.com/public/_shared/_RCSAppButton.svg" /></a>